 Flying into Sydney?
 You will arrive at either the domestic or international terminal.
 The easiest way to reach the city is via train from either terminal.
 You will need an Opal card (similar to an Oyster card if you’ve travelled through London before) they’re free to buy but you will need to top it up before you travel.
 You can purchase these from the airport.
 The price is $18 one way.
 The train will take you on the city loop depending where you’re heading and covers a great deal of ground throughout the city.

 If you’re arriving by train or bus, there’s a good chance you’ll be arriving at Central Station.
 Central Station is a public transport Mecca, you can pretty much get anywhere in the city from here with a possible few connection changes.
 Or use Uber!
 You can now use Uber from both airport terminals.

 Getting around Sydney is reasonably easy and reasonable inexpensive compared to other capital cities around the world.
 If you’re going to be using public transport and/or staying for a few days you’re going to want to get an Opal card.
 You can purchase them from most supermarkets and convenience stores (Coles, Woolworths, 7-11 etc.) and top up either online using the app or at all major train stations.
 You can use the Opal card on all public transport services including: ferry, train, bus, tram and soon to be light rail!
 Look out for that in 2020.
 If you use Google maps and enter your destination, Google will let you know which bus/ferry/train/tram is quickest to get there.

 Where to stay:

-There are so many great suburbs to experience in Sydney depending what you’re interested in doing while you’re here.
+There are so many great suburbs to stay and weekend getaways to experience from Sydney.
+It all just depends on what you’re interested in doing while you’re here.
 Below are a few you really shouldn’t miss: